michaelw730/irish/resources/now-youre-talking/unit1.md

 Tá lá breá ann inniu, buíochas le Dia.
 It's a fine day today, thank God.

 SAYING GOODBYE
-Slan.
+Slán.
 Goodbye.
-Slan go fóill.
+Slán go fóill.
 Goodbye for now.

-You can respond to Slan. with another Slan., or with Slan go fóill.
-If, however, the first person says Slan go fóill., the second person simply says Slan.
+You can respond to Slán. with another Slán., or with Slán go fóill.
+If, however, the first person says Slán go fóill., the second person simply says Slán.
 You also hear the following:

 Chífidh mé tú.
 I'll see you.